Tbrennan6/IcelandicNow/blog/2025-6-17_how-to-order-food.md

 Example 3: Get ég fengið pönnukukur **og kaffi?** - (Can I get pancakes **and a coffee?**)

 ## Ingredients
 Not to be confused with a side dish, some dishes or foods can be **specified by their ingredients**.
 This can become important if the restaurant offers multiple ways of preparing a dish or if you are making a modification.
-This is done with *með* and the dative case.
+This is done with *með* and the dative case too.

 Example 1: Get ég fengið vatnsglas **með sítrónu**? - (Can I get a glass of water **with lemon**?)\
 Example 2: Get ég fengið lasanjað **með rjómaosti**? - (Can I get the lasagne **with cream cheese**?)\
-Example 3: Get ég fengið pönnukökur **með neinu smjöri**? - (Can I get pancakes **with no butter**?)
+Example 3: Get ég fengið pönnukökur **með engu smjöri**? - (Can I get pancakes **with no butter**?)

 ## General questions
 After you have successfully placed your order, the worker may have some additional questions.